WORKFORCE INITIATIVES

 There are countless stories of people starting at entry level positions and working their way up into positions of additional responsibility and increased pay.
 It almost happens daily!
 With passion, flexibility, dependability and a willingness to learn you can be the next success story.

-Hospitality Institute of Ohio partnered with the National Restaurant Association Educational Foundation (NRAEF) to launch a HOPES (Hospitality Opportunities for People (re)Entering Society) program to train and prepare justice-involved individuals for jobs and careers in the restaurant, foodservice, and hospitality industries in Central Ohio.
+Hospitality Institute of Ohio partnered with the National Restaurant Association Educational Foundation (NRAEF) launched HOPES (Hospitality Opportunities for People (re)Entering Society) Pathway Home 4 grant to train and prepare justice-involved individuals for jobs and careers in the restaurant, foodservice, and hospitality industries in Central Ohio.

-To prepare and train individuals reentering society, Hospitality Ohio utilizes the NRAEF training framework to collaborate with the Ohio Department of Rehabilitation and Correction (ODRC) and Alvis.
-This program is part of an U.S. Department of Labor grant.
+Hospitality Ohio utilized the NRAEF training framework to collaborate with the Ohio Department of Rehabilitation and Correction (ODRC) and Alvis.
+This program was part of an U.S. Department of Labor grant.

 HOPES helps justice-involved individuals gain industry-specific skills, facilitates career exploration, and addresses barriers to sustained employment, with the ultimate goal of increasing employment opportunities and reducing recidivism.
-Participants are required to complete the training and achieve at least one industry credential to successfully graduate from the program.
-The HOPES candidates are seeking employment, with employers primarily located in Franklin County.
+Participants were required to complete the training and achieve at least one industry credential to successfully graduate from the program.
+The HOPES candidates are seeking employment, with employers in Franklin County.
+Over 100 candidates participated in the program with over 70% securing employment and achieving their credentials.

 Why the Restaurant, Foodservice & Hospitality Industry?